FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Categories

-The `<categories>` element tree is used to associate FIX elements to business classifications, such as order handling, market data, and so forth, for documentation generation.
+The `<categories>` element tree is used to associate FIX elements to business classifications, such as single general order handling, market data, and so forth, for documentation generation.
 Also, categories are used to organize FIXML schema files.